African Americans: US cities

 Claiborne County, Mississippi is the Blackest county in the U.S. at 87% Black in 2020.
 Cook County, Illinois has the largest Black population in the U.S. with 1,185,601 Black residents in 2020.

 The nation's most affluent community with an African American majority resides in View Park–Windsor Hills, California, with an annual median household income of $159,618 and median home price of about $1.5 million in 2025.
 Other largely affluent and African American communities include Prince George's County (namely Mitchellville, Woodmore, Upper Marlboro) and Charles County in Maryland, DeKalb County (namely Stonecrest, Lithonia, Smoke Rise) and South Fulton in Georgia, Charles City County in Virginia, Baldwin Hills in California, Hillcrest and Uniondale in New York, and Cedar Hill, DeSoto, and Missouri City in Texas.
 Additionally, there is a significant affluent Black presence in the southern Chicago suburbs of Cook County, Illinois.
-A report from the National Association of Real Estate Brokers (NAREB) indicated that 5 of the top 10 municipalities nationwide (with at least 500 Black households) registering the highest Black homeownership rates were in this area - including Olympia Fields, South Holland, Flossmoor, Matteson, and Lynwood.
-Queens County, New York is the only county with a population of 65,000 or more where African Americans have a higher median household income than White Americans.
+A report from the National Association of Real Estate Brokers (NAREB) indicated that five of the top ten municipalities nationwide (with at least 500 Black households) registering the highest Black homeownership rates were in this area – including Olympia Fields, South Holland, Flossmoor, Matteson, and Lynwood.
+In 2006, Queens County, New York was the only county with a population of 65,000 or more where African Americans had a higher median household income than White Americans.

 Seatack, Virginia is currently the oldest African American community in the United States.
 It survives today with a vibrant and active civic community.